Menu

 Bringing cash into Russia is allowed in any amount.
 The amount of cash over the equivalent of 10000 USD must be declared.
 Bank accounts and bank cards do not need to be declared and the amount of cash on them is not checked.

-In addition to euros, the ban applies to the import of cash banknotes of all currencies of EU member states and does not apply to other currencies, such as US dollars.
+The ban does not apply to other currencies, such as US dollars.

-Import of alcohol up to three litres is allowed.
+Duty-free import of alcohol up to three liters is allowed for each passenger over 18 years of age.
 The duty for more than three litres is €10 for each litre over the limit.
 Alcohol over 5 litres is prohibited.

 Up to 200 cigarettes or 50 cigars or 250 g of tobacco or 250 g of e-cigarette liquid or 200 sticks may be imported without declaration.
 It is possible to bring in various combinations with a total weight not exceeding 250 g.